Accenture (NYSE:ACN) Issues FY24 Earnings Guidance

-Accenture (NYSE:ACN – Get Free Report) last announced its earnings results on Thursday, June 20th.
-The information technology services provider reported $3.13 EPS for the quarter, missing the consensus estimate of $3.14 by ($0.01).
+Accenture (NYSE:ACN – Get Free Report) last posted its quarterly earnings results on Thursday, June 20th.
+The information technology services provider reported $3.13 earnings per share for the quarter, missing analysts’ consensus estimates of $3.14 by ($0.01).
 Accenture had a return on equity of 28.30% and a net margin of 10.89%.
-The business had revenue of $16.47 billion for the quarter, compared to the consensus estimate of $16.55 billion.
-During the same quarter in the previous year, the company posted $3.19 EPS.
-Accenture’s revenue for the quarter was down .6% on a year-over-year basis.
-As a group, analysts forecast that Accenture will post 12.06 earnings per share for the current fiscal year.
+The company had revenue of $16.47 billion during the quarter, compared to analyst estimates of $16.55 billion.
+During the same period last year, the company posted $3.19 earnings per share.
+The company’s revenue was down .6% compared to the same quarter last year.
+As a group, analysts predict that Accenture will post 12.06 EPS for the current year.

 Accenture plc, a professional services company, provides strategy and consulting, industry X, song, and technology and operation services worldwide.
 The company offers application services, including agile transformation, DevOps, application modernization, enterprise architecture, software and quality engineering, data management; intelligent automation comprising robotic process automation, natural language processing, and virtual agents; and application management services, as well as software engineering services; strategy and consulting services; data and analytics strategy, data discovery and augmentation, data management and beyond, data democratization, and industrialized solutions comprising turnkey analytics and artificial intelligence (AI) solutions; metaverse; and sustainability services.